HDR/GBATurbo/README.md

 # GBATurbo
-Cheap DIY speed adjustment for the GBA
+Cheap DIY game speed adjuster for the GBA

 Costs about 8 USD